dopeboy/dopeboy.github.io/_posts/2016-12-24-render-link-gmail-outlook-icloud.md

 I came across an interesting bug recently that had me scratching my head for awhile.
 A client of mine wanted his web application to send emails to users.
 The body of the email would contain links.

 Simple enough I thought.
 I've done this before.
 I'll use Mailgun's API and send raw HTML in the payload.
 I did exactly that and then we started testing.
-We had the web application send an email to a Gmail account and everything worked:
+We had the web application send an email to a Gmail account and it rendered as follows:

 <img src="https://s3-us-west-1.amazonaws.com/dopeboy/render-email-blog-post/rendered_gmail.png"/>

+OK great.
+And the link works too.
 We did the same with an iCloud account and something funny happened:

 <img src="https://s3-us-west-1.amazonaws.com/dopeboy/render-email-blog-post/rendered_icloud.png"/>